• Skip to primary navigation

 Dried Ginger and Palm Coconut Herbal Tea / https://www.hwcmagazine.com

-We first roasted our pork bones in the oven and then used the slow cooker (crockpot) to make a healthy bone broth using pork bones, fresh vegetables and the Chinese herbs.
-You could also use a whole chicken instead of pork for a delicious chicken broth.
-If you have not had a chance to make your own gut happy bone broth before, be sure to check out our bone broth recipe.
+We first roasted our pork bones in the oven.
+Then, we used the slow cooker (crockpot) to make a healthy bone broth.
+We used pork bones, fresh vegetables and the Chinese herbs.
+Alternatively, you could also use a whole chicken for a delicious chicken broth.

-However, if you do not have a slow cooker (crockpot), you can simmer your soup over a low fire on the stovetop for several hours by stirring and giving your soup a little love or even use a pressure cooker.
+If you do not have a slow cooker (crockpot), you can slowly simmer your soup on the stovetop.
+The stovetop method takes several hours by stirring and giving your soup a little love.
+On the other hand, the slow cooker option keeps the whole process hands free.

 Women's Health Soup/ https://www.hwcmagazine.com